mengluchu/OpenGeoHub2020/readme.md

 ## Introduction

 In many middle and low-income countries, air pollution monitor networks are deficient or nonexisting, but in these countries people are the most vulnerable to air pollution, with young children suffer the most.
 The idea is to borrow information from countries where relatively dense ground monitors are available, and integrate information from satellite measurements and geospatial predictors, to give an estimation of global air quality.
-The challenge lies in modelling the geospatially heterogenious relationships between predictors and pollutants, as well as integrating remote sensing measurements and predictors from different resolutions and sources.
-Machine learning methods, when making full use of spatial information, clearly is an auspicious shot.
+The challenge lies in 1) modelling the geospatially heterogenious relationships between predictors and pollutants, 2) assimilating remote sensing measurements and predictors from different resolutions and sources, 3) and modelling the effects of transportation network structures (to air pollutant emission).
+Machine learning methods, when making full use of spatial information, clearly provide us an unprecedented opportunity with the burgeoning availability of data.
+Many atmospheric numerical modellers are impressed by the accuracy a statistical model could reach, however, global high-resolution air quality prediction is still at its infacy, the chanllenges are awaiting to be addressed.

-In this course, I will introduce the whole global air pollution modelling process, with a focus on introducing how different machine learning (regularized regression, ensemble trees, deep learning) can be used in spatial NO2 prediction.
-The deep learning and variable predictor calculations are introduced in Python and others in R. I will also briefly go through the convenient features of these two languages, many developments try to combine them in one environment, which will take time to see if it is the most efficient way.
-I am an R user for almost 10 years and in these 3 years gradually becoming also fond of Python.
+In this course, I will introduce the whole global air pollution modelling process, with a focus on introducing how different machine learning methods (e.g. ensemble trees, deep learning) and strategies (e.g. regularization, postprocessing) can be used in spatial NO2 prediction.
+The deep learning and variable predictor calculations (in particular OpenStreetMap querying and processing), are introduced in Python and others in R.

 Deep learning is a very fast evolving and facinating fields, many strategies, architectures, concepts have been developed.
-You may learn in the workshop that it is a powerful representation learning tool that is a game changer in computer vision, which means also in many areas of remote sensing, particulaly in instance segmentation, localization, image maching, showing its great power in the era of big data.
-What about deep learning in air pollution mapping?
-The buergeoning data and algorithms may provide us an unprecedented opportunity.
+It is a powerful representation learning tool that is a game changer in computer vision, which means also in many areas of remote sensing, particulaly in instance segmentation, localization, image maching, showing its great power in the era of big data.
+Besides providing more accurate land element, what more can  deep learning algorithms bring in air pollution mapping, can it help with finding the road network-air pollution relationships?

-**After this course, you will 1) learn a variety of machine learning algorithms; 2) become an efficient modeller; 3) understand/implement/use the newest algorithms in machine learning and (hopefully) also be interested in challenges in global prediction problems**.
+**After this course, you will 1) learn a variety of machine learning algorithms; 2) become an efficient modeller (at least in air quality); 3) understand/implement/use the newest algorithms in machine learning and (hopefully) also be interested in challenges in global prediction problems**.

 ## Methods to be learned are:
 - **Model Regularization** (Ridge; Lasso; Elastic Net; XGBoost, Deep Neural Networks)